Optimal Investment in a Dual Risk Model

 \section{Minimizing the Ruin Probability}

+In this section, we study the optimization control problem of minimizing the ruin probability for the dual risk model.
 The management of the underlying company can decide whether or not to increase the capital spending on research and development to boost the future profits.
 Our goal is to find the optimal expenditure on research and development to minimize the probability that the company is eventually ruined.